particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 npm install yargs
 ```

-If you've downloaded the project and want to run it, you'll still need to install the pre-configured libraries:
+If you've downloaded the project and want to run it, you'll still need to install the pre-configured libraries when using node.js on your computer.

 ```
 npm install